 - and on and on I could go… but you know what I mean!

 Breakfast and Brunch parties are so easy to create party favors for.
-You can get a dozen plastic bowls (or however many for the number of kids you’re inviting) from the dollar store.
+You can get a dozen plastic bowls like these (or however many for the number of kids you’re inviting) from the dollar store.
 Pick up some individual boxes of single serve cereal, a couple of bags of lollies (candies), and some cling wrap.

 Wrap it all up together, and you’ve got yourself some pretty neat party favors.
 Easy peasy!